stephen18961/CIT-Package-Sorting-System/README.md

 Welcome to the CIT Package Sorting System!
 This project is a Flask-based web application designed to streamline package management and sorting within a campus environment using Optical Character Recognition (OCR).

+This system was developed as a Capstone Project (Tugas Akhir) for the 8th semester at Calvin Institute of Technology by Stephen and Cleve.

 ## Overview

 The system captures images of package labels (either via webcam or direct upload), uses OCR to extract recipient information, matches it against a database of students and staff, and suggests a target floor for sorting.
 It includes a comprehensive dashboard for monitoring, manual data entry, database management, and advanced statistical insights into package processing.